 Application Instructions--please read carefully

-2022 APPLICATION INSTRUCTIONS: The main deadline for summer grants is May 1; students may apply for remaining funds on a rolling basis anytime throughout the year.
+2023 APPLICATION INSTRUCTIONS: The main deadline for summer grants is May 1; students may apply for remaining funds on a rolling basis anytime throughout the year.
 All applications may be e-mailed directly to Dr. Fabella at email@example.com.
-In lieu of a physical signature, faculty members overseeing students' research should e-mail Dr. Fabella with a message indicating their support of the application.
+Faculty members overseeing students' research should e-mail Dr. Fabella with a message indicating their support of the application.

-Your application should not exceed 5 double-spaced pages (excluding the cover sheet) and should include all of the following:
+Applications should not exceed 5 double-spaced pages (excluding the cover sheet) and should include all of the following 3 parts:

 Special Funding for Projects in US History: The Marvin and Sybil Weiner Travel Award